usydtechlab/etaki3d/README.md

 ## How to install it
 1. Soon TM

+An Enterprise tier port of the Immersion project.

 etaki3d is under the [MIT License ](LICENSE)
 <p align="center">
 	Made with :blue_heart: at the TechLab.